ZhengdongWang/zhengdongwang.com/index.md

 ## What I'm doing now

-* I'm a research engineer at [DeepMind](https://deepmind.com) in London.
+* I'm a Research Engineer at [DeepMind](https://deepmind.com) in London.
 My team works on generalization.

 ## Writing